Quantum Speedups for Multiproposal MCMC: Case Study: Inferring Traits On a Phylogenetic Network

 where $\boldsymbol{\sigma}_{m} = (\sigma_{m,1}, \ldots, \sigma_{m,T})$ for $\sigma_{m,t}\in\{-1,1\}$.
 Assuming that each \( (m,m') \in E \) possesses an identical weight $J$, we rewrite the posterior \eqref{eq:potts_post} as

 Fixing the observed traits and sampling unobserved ancestral traits using \QPP\ amounts to efficient posterior inference.

-In the following, we specify the Tjelmeland kernel $\bar{q}(\cdot,\cdot)$ and detail the target distribution $\pi(\cdot)$ for the phylogenetic Ising model.
+In the following, we specify the Tjelmeland distribution $\bar{q}(\cdot,\cdot)$ and detail the target distribution $\pi^{*}(\cdot)$ for the phylogenetic Ising model.
 Next, we analyze the qubit requirements when applying \cref{alg:qpmcmc2} for this specific inferential task.
-Finally, the acceptance rate $R$ of \cref{alg:qpmcmc2} in this application scenario is introduced.
+Finally, the success rate $R$ of \cref{alg:qpmcmc2} in this application scenario is introduced.